-Through analysis of NHS Property Services’ (NHSPS) estate, we have identified large amounts of ‘sessional space’ across the country – almost 70,000 sq m.
+Through analysis of the NHS Property Services (NHSPS) estate, we have identified almost 70,000 sq m of ‘sessional space’ across the country.

-Our customers have told us that easier access to sessional space will help them deliver services where and when they are needed as well as reducing operating costs through more efficient use of space.
+Our customers have told us that easier access to sessional space will help them deliver services where and when they are needed as well as reducing operating costs through more efficient use of our rooms.

-The pilot will test our solution for booking, paying, facilities management and pricing in several properties before being rolled out nationally across the NHSPS estate.
+The pilot tests our solution for booking, paying, managing and pricing in a number of properties before being rolled out nationally across the NHSPS estate.

 - Blaydon Primary Care Centre